gellin00/WCFFeatureRequest/README.md

 Start by opening a terminal of your choice and navigating to the /WCFFEatureRequest/Backend directory at the location you cloned the repo.
 You may build the application and execute the resulting jar if you like, or simply run the 'mvn spring-boot:run' command.
 After which you should see spring boot load and launch the webservice.
 Leave this terminal open while you use the rest of the application.
 You can test that the service is running successfully by visiting http://localhost:8080/wcfFeatureRequest/api/rest/test in a web browser.
-If you would like to view the default test data loaded by the H2 database, visit http://localhost:8080/h2-console

-When prompted to login, ensure the driver class is set to 'org.h2.Driver' and the JDBC URL is 'jdbc:h2:mem:testdb'.
+If you would like to view the default test data loaded by the H2 database, visit http://localhost:8080/h2-console When prompted to login, ensure the driver class is set to 'org.h2.Driver' and the JDBC URL is 'jdbc:h2:mem:testdb'.
 Enter a user name of 'sa' and no password.
 Click the 'connect' button.
 You'll be shown the console where you may execute queries against the data in the in-memory database.

 ### The Angular application
 Open another terminal of your choice (leaving the first running) and navigate to /WCFFeatureRequest/Frontend/FeatureRequest.
 Once there, run the 'ng serve --o' command.
-This should build the web application and open a browser window to http://localhost:4200/featureRequests
+This will build the web application and open a browser window to http://localhost:4200/featureRequests

 You should see a page displaying several Feature Request items.
 Here you can add a new feature request item,